Last year for Easter I made String Easter Eggs. It was so close to Easter that I didn't get a tutorial up in time.

 Or if you'd like your egg to stand on it's own, pop the balloon and press the wet part of the egg flat on the counter to get a flat bottom.

-I found that the easiest way to remove the balloon was to hold onto the knotted end while popping.
+I found that the easiest way to remove the balloon was to hold onto the knotted end of the balloon while popping with a pin.

 Great!